-- A related challenge was to achieve adequate engagement with RBA staff at country level, primarily through one or more focal points who were identified (sometimes with difficulty) in each country.
+- The remote working necessitated by the COVID-19 pandemic made planning and carrying out data collection more complex and time-consuming.
+For example, while a conventional country mission for an evaluation like this might have been undertaken during one working week, the country case studies for this evaluation typically took at least three weeks.
+Similarly, arranging interviews at other levels has been slower and more complex than would be expected in normal circumstances.
+As noted above, little beneficiary contact was possible.
+(It did take place in Colombia and Peru.) - A related challenge was to achieve adequate engagement with RBA staff at country level, primarily through one or more focal points who were identified (sometimes with difficulty) in each country.
 In some countries the response was enthusiastic and supportive.
 In others, the ET had to make extended efforts to achieve sufficient contacts and data collection.
 In Burkina Faso, those efforts were not fully successful and it was not possible to arrange a debriefing. - Spanning these challenges was the fact that the more subtle dimensions of face-to-face contact with informants were lost, and the flexibility of in-country contact, such as quick follow-ups, could not be replicated. - Working for three clients instead of one inevitably added time and complexity to the evaluation process.
 Extended consultations between and with the EMG were necessary on some evaluation design and implementation issues, such as the selection of country studies, the identification of online survey respondents, arrangements to interview Member State representatives and the scheduling of country study launches and debriefings.
 These all impaired the efficiency of the evaluation process. - The ET reviewed extensive documentation from many global and local sources.
 This review yielded comparatively little substantive evidence on RBA collaboration.
 Despite the high profile that RBAC has had for many years, there is less detailed information and analysis in the documentation than might be expected.
 Data on which a quantitative or even a qualitative analysis of efficiency and value added might be based, in answer to EQ 4, are particularly limited.

-30. The challenge of evaluation question 4 and assessing value added.
+28. The challenge of evaluation question 4 and assessing value added.
 There is little secondary evidence, for example from evaluations, that can help understand the value added of the RBA collaboration.
 RBA collaboration updates and progress reports tend to stop at description, occasionally moving towards the immediate outcome level.
 An attempt was made in the 2020 report to look beyond description, but it largely failed.

-31. In answering the other evaluation questions, we will know what the results of collaboration are to the immediate outcome level and have identified the factors that can explain this performance.
+29. In answering the other evaluation questions, we will know what the results of collaboration are to the immediate outcome level and have identified the factors that can explain this performance.
 We will also have seen how RBA collaboration fits into the wider frameworks of Agenda 2030, the SDGs and United Nations reform.
 Yet, the leap from this level of performance to assessing if the RBA collaboration has contributed to, or is likely to contribute to the 2030 Agenda and the SDGs, or has made a contribution to improving the life of the poor and food insecure, is too great.
 By stopping at this level, RBA collaboration raises the question of "so what?".
 EQ4 on the value added of RBA collaboration is therefore at the core of the evaluation and the area where the evaluation can itself add the most value.
 The question is also the most conceptually complex with the least amount of data available to address it.